-Anne’s background is in Banking, IT and Telecommunications across several jurisdictions including UK, Europe, USA and Australasia.
-Her passion for human services,specifically focusing on people and capability is what took Anne into the Health sector.
-Since moving to Australia, Anne has held executive roles in Silver Chain Group, a large community health and aged care services provider, and Medibank, one of Australia’s largest Private health Insurers with an agenda to become a broader health services organisation.
+Anne’s background is in Banking, IT and Telecommunications Health across several jurisdictions including UK, Europe, USA and Australasia.
+Since coming to Australia in 2007, Anne’s passion for human services, focusing on innovation, people and capability is what took Anne into the Health sector.
+Anne’s career spans community health aged care and disability, Private Health Insurance and tertiary health, Anne has held executive roles in Silver Chain Group, a large community health and aged care services provider, Medibank, one of Australia’s largest Private health Insurers, and Healthscope the second largest private hospital group in Australia.

-Anne is passionate about how Health policy and infrastructure needs to evolve to support and nourish the changing needs and expectations of the community.
-Her focus is on equality of access to effective healthcare for all and ensuring strong advocacy for society’s most vulnerable.
+Anne is passionate about innovation, growth and the power of connecting and collaboration, and how the right partnerships can transform policy and service provision to support and nourish the changing needs and expectations of the community and the health system in Australia.
+Her personal attention is on equality of access to effective healthcare for all and ensuring strong advocacy for society’s most vulnerable.

 Anne’s focus is on connecting the components in the health system to ensure the right care for the right person happens in the right setting.
 This involves access for all to good quality healthcare be that in hospitals, hospices, in the home or community settings.
 Bringing these all together to support the patient journey is critical for the affordability and connectedness of the whole health experience for the funder and the patient and their family.

-Anne cares deeply about facilitating ways to make it easier for Hannah’s House children and their families to access the care and support they need at the various points in their respective journeys; in their home, in a hospital or hospice settings when that time comes.
-Recognising the child’s ‘journey’ outside of hospital and hospice is oftentimes longer and more complex, Anne is determined that Hannah’s House will be that one point of continuity, comfort, support and respite for the whole journey.
+Anne is deeply committed to designing and facilitating ways to make it easier for Hannah’s House children and their families to access the care and support they need at the various points in their respective journeys; in their home, in a hospital, or hospice setting when that time comes.
+Recognising the child’s ‘journey’ outside of hospital and hospice is oftentimes longer and more complex, Anne is determined that Hannah’s House will be that one point of continuity, comfort, support and respite for the whole journey

 Romola has extensive experience in finance, accounting, and leadership through her work in the resources industry, small business, public service, and media.
 She has a Bachelor of Business (Management and Accounting) and is a Fellow of CPA Australia.